turangulcicek/bootstrap-homedesign-project/README.md

 what I practiced

--Bootstrap, Html and Css for design of the project -full responsive
+-Bootstrap, Html and Css for design of the project <br>
+-full responsive

 `Screen`